DasAng/paraworld/docs/reference.md

 # Class World

 This class is responsible for keeping track of all contextual data for the entire test run.
 It is a thread-safe and immutable key-value dictionary that can be accessed by all step definitions across the test run.
 This class is implemented as a singleton class and therefore only has one copy throughout the entire application lifetime.
+This class will also be synchronized across multiple process when scenarios are running in parallel in different processes.

 The singleton instance will be passed as a parameter to every step definitions.